OPTIONAL THEME:

 AI-related existential threats, such as bad actors using slaughter bots, non-aligned Superintelligence, and the ethics of robot personhood are dealt with elsewhere on the site.

-This class activity echoes the TOK Exhibition.
-Students are arranged —stochastically—in teams of two or three.
-Each team is assigned one of the following techno-morality topics:
+In this class activity students are arranged in teams of two or three.
+Each team is assigned one of the following down-to-earth, concrete techno-morality topics:

 2. AI surveillance at work

 Each team will have a timed ten minutes to assimilate their stimulus material and do some further online research.
-They will a make succinct presentation using video clip and/or imagery, then lead a whole class discussion based on the following generic questions:
+They will make a succinct presentation using a video clip and/or imagery, then lead a whole class discussion based on the following generic questions:

-Invite students to suggest their own techno-morality landscape topics that could be added to this list.
+Full disclosure—it is likely that students will suggest their own techno-morality landscape topics that could be added to this list.
+Teacher oversight with regard to triggering any upset or offense may be necessary.

-In his viral conversation with astrophysicist Neil deGrasse Tyson, Robert Sapolsky is using the Hungry Judge Effect study as an argument against free will.
+During his viral conversation about free will with astrophysicist Neil deGrasse Tyson, Robert Sapolsky addresses the Hungry Judge Effect.

 Would it be better or worse to have an AI algorithm determine sentences in criminal court cases?